softsuiteng/wjbmr/content/_index.md

 ### Subscription

 World Journal of Biomedical Research is published bi-annualy by the Faculty of Clinical Sciences, University of Uyo, Nigeria.
-The 2022 subscription price is N1000/copy, N2000/ issue (Nigerian Institutions), rest of Africa US $50/ issue, the rest of the world US$100/issue including postage fee.
+The 2022 subscription price is N1000/copy, N2000/issue (Nigerian Institutions), rest of Africa US$50/issue, the rest of the world US$100/issue including postage fee.

 Journals are dispatched within Nigeria by surface mail and to the rest of Africa and other continents by various forms of air speeded delivery.